 Betaseron® is an interferon beta indicated for clinically isolated syndrome (CIS), relapsing-remitting MS, and active secondary progressive MS (SPMS).
-It is a disease-modifying drug (DMD), it is administered by subcutaneous injection (under the skin).
+It is a disease-modifying drug (DMD) administered by subcutaneous injection (under the skin).
 Betaseron is intended to reduce the incidence of clinical exacerbations.
 An exacerbation is the appearance of a new clinical sign/symptom or the clinical worsening of a previous sign/symptom that persists for a minimum of 24 hours.
 Betaseron is prescribed for people who present MRI results that contain features consistent with multiple sclerosis lesions.

 What is an interferon?

 Betaseron is an interferon, a group of glycoproteins produced naturally in the body in response to viral infections.
 Lyophilized Betaseron is a sterile, white to off-white powder, injected after being reconstituted with the diluent solution supplied.
 Each vial contains albumin and mannitol.
 The active ingredient in Betaseron is interferon beta-1b.

 How does Betaseron work?